JMencius/LongBow/README.md

 1. the basecalling software was used (Dorado or Guppy);
 2. the Nanopore flowcell version (R9 / R10);
 3. the major guppy basecaller version(Guppy2, Guppy3/4, Guppy5/6);
-4. the basecalling mode (FAST, HAC, SUP)
+4. the basecalling mode (FAST, HAC, SUP) under Guppy version

 ## Installation

-Longbow can operate in any environment with Python 3.7+.
+Longbow can operate in any operation system with Python 3.7+ environment.
 The majority of the dependent package is offical built-in package.

-Official built-in package used in Longbow: collections, sys, multiprocessing, argparse, json Third-party package used in Longbow:
+Official built-in package used in Longbow: collections, sys, multiprocessing, argparse, json, pickles, os, time

-Numpy
+Third-party package used in Longbow: numpy

 Environment installation is simple.